 Just as with life insurance, check beneficiaries on these accounts after each major event.
 Marriage, death, divorce, and new children or grandchildren may change your priorities for estate planning.
 That affects your non-probate assets too so pay attention so your plans always reflect your current wishes.

 Estate planning is not just about preparation for probate.
 It is about informed decision-making.
 Estates plans are as unique as the clients who request them and it is important that you meet with an attorney to create a customized approach that considers non-probate assets, family members’ special needs, and probate concerns.
 There are situations where relying on non-probate assets is not the best strategy and that can be discussed in detail at your estate planning consultation.

-Gruber & Associates, P.C. is a family law and estate planning law firm in West Linn, OR.
+Diane L. Gruber, Attorney at Law, practices family and estate planning law in West Linn, OR.
 We serve clients Washington, Multnomah, Clackamas, and Marion Counties.
 Contact our office today to schedule an estate planning consultation.